Caesar: Sure. That's how you perceive it. But to that mouse, you are the intruder.

 Ernie: Stay back, Lars!
 I'm a man on a mission!

 Lars: Look, this is how accidents happen!
 Come on, Ernie.
-(Ernie laughs maniacally) put the gun down, cone on—
+(Ernie laughs maniacally) put the gun down, come on—

 Ernie: (crazed) I'm gonna blow his furry little head off, and I'm gonna splatter his devious little mouse brain from here to kingdom come!